sankalpvarshney/Detect-and-count-objects-in-polygon-zone/README.md

 # Object Detection and Count in polygon zone

-This repository contains multiple python file for detecting and count objects in multiple region of frame using various version of YOLO algorithms.
+This repository contains multiple Python files for object detection and object counting in different regions of a frame, utilizing various versions of YOLO (You Only Look Once) algorithms.

 ## Installation